jonas089/spectre-rad/README.md

 TLDR; Spectre makes blockchain queries secure by proving that the state is valid through cryptography(ZK).

-# Overview of components
-This submission consists of:

-- a Risc0 implementation of the CommitteeUpdateCircuit (Chainsafe Spectre)
-- a Client that makes it easy to specify paths to real world committee data, keys & more
-- a Database implementation that will premanently store information of all proofs that have been verified on Aligned.
-- end to end integration tests that can be run in isolation

-The circuit logic is located in `committee-iso/src/`

-The risc0 guest is located in `circuits/committee-circuit/`

-The AlignedLayer integration is located in `prover/src/aligned.rs`

-The Client logic is loated in `prover/src/client.rs`

-The Database logic is located in `prover/src/aligned/storage.rs`

 ## Naming convention for crates

-`*-iso`: Raw Rust implementation of a Spectre component in Isolation.
+`iso-*`: Raw Rust implementation of a Spectre component in Isolation.
 Example: `committee-iso` for the `CommitteeUpdateCircuit` logic.

 `circuit/rz-*`: Risc0 circuit implementation of an `iso` component.